Home » Dinner Recipes » Bubble Up Lasagna (+Video)

 Bubble Up Lasagna (+Video)

-Bubble Up Lasagna recipe uses biscuits, sauce, sausage and gooey melted cheese to make the easiest and yummiest 30-minute meal!
+Bubble Up Lasagna recipe uses biscuits, pasta sauce, Italian sausage and gooey melted cheese to make the easiest and yummiest 30-minute meal that the whole family will love!

 AN EASY FAMILY FAVORITE MEAL